Relation between $f$-vectors and $d$-vectors in cluster algebras of finite type or rank 2: Proof of Theorem (2)

 The following proposition is analogous to Proposition \ref{ddetect}.
 Unlike Proposition \ref{ddetect}, we do not need to use the duality for $D$-matrices.

-\begin{proposition} For an arbitrary cluster algebra of rank $2$, initial $d$-vectors included in a cluster are uniquely determined by non-negative $d$-vectors included in this cluster. \end{proposition} \begin{proof} When both $d$-vectors are initial, it is clear.
-Therefore, we can assume that only one $d$-vector is initial.
+\begin{proposition} For a $D$-matrix $D_n^{B;t_0}$, negative column vectors of $D_n^{B;t_0}$ are uniquely determined by positive column vectors of $D_n^{B;t_0}$. \end{proposition} \begin{proof} When both $d$-vectors in $D_n^{B;t_0}$ are negative vectors, it is clear.
+Therefore, we can assume that only one $d$-vector is negative.
 By Lemma \ref{dpositive2}, the initial cluster variables only appear in $\Sigma_{0}$ or $\Sigma_{\pm1}$.
-Therefore, if $\dd_{1;0}=\dd_{1;1}=-\ee_1$ is included in two $d$-vectors associated with a cluster, then the other is always $\dd_{2:1}$.
-Similarly, if $\dd_{2;0}=\dd_{2;-1}=-\ee_2$ is included in two $d$-vectors, then the other is always $\dd_{1:-1}$.
-By this observation, it suffices to show $\dd_{2;1}\neq \dd_{1;-1}$.
-We have $\dd_{2;1}= $, and $\dd_{1;-1}= $ by direct calculation.
-This finishes the proof. \end{proof} We are ready to prove Theorem \ref{sub} (2). \begin{proof}[Proof of Theorem \ref{sub} (2)] We can prove it in the same way as Theorem \ref{sub} (1): We use Lemma \ref{duniquely2}, Proposition \ref{fneq0case2}, and Proposition \ref{ddetect2} instead of Corollary \ref{duniquely}, Proposition \ref{fneq0case}, and Proposition \ref{ddetect} respectively. \end{proof}
+Therefore, if $\dd_{1;0}=\dd_{1;-1}=-\ee_1$ is contained in two $d$-vectors associated with a cluster, then the other is always $\dd_{2:-1}$.
+Similarly, if $\dd_{2;0}=\dd_{2;1}=-\ee_2$ is contained in two $d$-vectors, then the other is always $\dd_{1:1}$.
+By this observation, it suffices to show $\dd_{2;-1}\neq \dd_{1;1}$.
+We have $\dd_{2;-1}= $, and $\dd_{1;1}= $ by direct calculation.
+This finishes the proof. \end{proof} We are ready to prove Theorem \ref{sub} (2). \begin{proof}[Proof of Theorem \ref{sub} (2)] We can prove it in the same way as Theorem \ref{sub} (1): we use Lemma \ref{duniquely2}, Proposition \ref{fneq0case2}, and Proposition \ref{ddetect2} instead of Corollary \ref{duniquely}, Proposition \ref{fneq0case}, and Proposition \ref{ddetect} respectively. \end{proof}